-- 9-1-1 GIS Database: The geospatial database maintained and updated by the PUBLIC AGENCY that includes, at a minimum, all address points, road centerlines, PSAP boundaries, Emergency Service Boundaries (ESBs), and city limit (municipal) boundaries for the PUBLIC AGENCY's provisioning boundary - 2.
+- 1. 9-1-1 GIS Database: The geospatial database maintained and updated by the PUBLIC AGENCY that includes, at a minimum, all address points (SSAPs), road centerlines (RCLs), PSAP boundaries, Emergency Service Boundaries (ESBs), Emergency Service Zone (ESZ) boundaries, and city limit (municipal) boundaries for the PUBLIC AGENCY's provisioning boundary - 2.
 Data Layer: Also known as a Feature Class, is a group of geographic features that reside in a table of information with corresponding locations on the earth (map) represented as either points, lines, or polygons. - 3.
-Address Points: A data layer of points identifying sites or structures associated with a street address, or the location of access to a site or structure, but may also represent landmarks. - 4.
-Road (Street) Centerlines: A data layer of lines estimating the centerline of a roadway that contains information such as road name, road classification, and address range - 5.
-City Limit (Municipal) Boundary: A polygon data layer representing the geographic extent of a city's administrative boundary, not including any extra-territorial jurisdiction
+Address Points (SSAPs): A data layer of points identifying sites or structures associated with a street address, or the location of access to a site or structure, but may also represent landmarks. - 4.
+Road (Street) Centerlines (RCLs): A data layer of lines estimating the centerline of a roadway that contains information such as road name, road classification, and address range - 5.
+City Limit (Municipal) Boundary: A polygon data layer representing the geographic extent of a city's administrative boundary, not including any extra-territorial jurisdiction.
+Updates to City Limit boundaries are used to update PSAP, ESB, and ESZ boundaries. - 6.
+Automatic Location Information (ALI) Database: A tabular database of landlines telephone numbers with associated location information used to route 9-1-1 calls to a PSAP. - 5-7.
+Master Street Address Guide (MSAG) Database: A tabular database of street names and house number ranges within their associated communities defining ESZs and their associated Emergency Service Numbers (ESNs) to enable proper routing of 9-1-1 calls.